 Detail Monitor Check the Detail Monitor option corresponding to each database that you want to configure detail monitoring for.

-Type the path of the SQL file that will guery the database to SQL Path validate the status.
+SQL Path Type the path of the SQL file that will query the database to validate the status.
 Click the icon next to the field to browse for the SQL file.

-A sample SQL file, check.sql, is located at
+A sample SQL file, check.sql, is located at % VCS HOME %\bin\Oracle\.

-%VCS HOME%\bin\Oracle\.

-On the Domain and User selection panel, type a valid domain name, user name, password, and then click Next.
+- 6 On the Domain and User selection panel, type a valid domain name, user name, password, and then click Next. - 7 Follow the wizard instructions and accept the default values in the subsequent dialog boxes.